When is the new season being announced?

 Are there discounts for students?

 Yes, we are happy to offer $10 student discounts for most performances to all full-time students (elementary school through college).
 Some restrictions apply and discounts are not available for all shows.
 Valid ID is required when purchasing these discounted tickets.
+Discounts only apply to single ticket purchases.

 Are there discounts for seniors/military?

 Yes, we are pleased to offer $5 off regular-priced tickets for seniors and members of the military (active and retired) for most performances.
 Some restrictions apply and discounts are not available for all shows.
 Valid ID is required when purchasing these discounted tickets.
+Discounts only apply to single ticket purchases.

 Are there discounts for groups?